Djelle/ESPHomeVoiceSatellite/README.md

 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons.
 Which I utilised like this:
 - ⏻ Power: Wake Word On/Of
 - ✆ Call: Push To Listen
 - ⏯ Play/Pause: Change config selection.
 E.g. Volume, LED Brightness.
-(Future maybe: Mic-volume, Noise suppression, Gain.)
-Volume is not supported yet.
-But will probably be in the future.
+(Future maybe: Mic-volume, Noise suppression, Gain). `#CC0000`Notice that Volume is not supported by Voice Assistant as of now.
+But probably will be in the future.
 - ➕ Next: Config selection increase
 - ➖ Prev: Config selection decrease